Josh Tetrick

 Joshua Stephen Tetrick (born March 23, 1980) is an American social entrepreneur and speaker.
-He is currently the CEO of JUST, Inc., a food startup company based in Northern California.
+He is currently the CEO of Eat Just, Inc., a food startup company based in Northern California.

 Tetrick spent three years in Sub-Saharan Africa working on various social campaigns, including a United Nations initiative in Kenya and teaching street children in multiple African countries as a Fulbright Scholar.

 Early life

-Joshua Stephen Tetrick was born in Birmingham, Alabama where he lived until his family relocated to Philadelphia, Pennsylvania.
+Joshua Stephen Tetrick was raised in Birmingham, Alabama where he lived until his family relocated to Philadelphia, Pennsylvania.
 He was a football player in high school and went on to play at West Virginia University, where he shared the scout team player of the year award in 2000.
 While in law school, Tetrick was diagnosed with hypertrophic cardiomyopathy, a heart condition that he says makes him more appreciative of "life's fragility."
-The diagnosis meant he could no longer lift weights, or play basketball or football—even recreationally.
+The diagnosis meant he could no longer lift weights, or play basketball or football at full speed.

 Education

 In 2004, Tetrick received a BA in Africana studies from Cornell University and received a J.D. degree from the University of Michigan Law School.
-Tetrick was also a participant in the Fulbright Scholar program, although he didn't complete it, and taught street children in Nigeria and South Africa before beginning his business career.
-Tetrick has claimed in multiple interviews he spent seven years in Africa, but it was in fact only three years.
+Tetrick was also a participant in the Fulbright Scholar program, although he did not complete it, and taught street children in Nigeria and South Africa before beginning his business career.
+Tetrick has said in multiple interviews that he spent seven years in Africa, but it was in fact three years.

 Philanthropy

-Tetrick was hired by the Liberian government to work on the reform of Liberia's investment laws for its president, Ellen Johnson-Sirleaf, a job that he has joked in interviews he was not qualified for at the time, but learned a tremendous amount in doing.
-He also worked on other social campaigns, including teaching street children and working to encourage child prostitutes from lives on the streets and into schools.
-This worked help with the idea for the basis of the non-profit organization, "More Than Me."
-It was in Africa that Tetrick also first noticed serious issues with the global food system.
+Tetrick was hired by the Liberian government to work on the reform of Liberia's investment laws for its president, Ellen Johnson-Sirleaf, a job that he has said in interviews he was not qualified for at the time but learned a tremendous amount in doing.
+He also worked on other social campaigns, including teaching street children and working to encourage child prostitutes to move away from lives on the streets and into schools.
+This work formed the basis of the non-profit organization More Than Me.
+It was in Africa that Tetrick also first noticed serious problems with the global food system.

 In January 2011, he launched a crowdfunding website for social startups called 33needs.
 The venture ended 11 months later, in late 2011.